-Blanca works pro bono with the International Women in Mining Association to assess and recommend ways to reduce their environmental impact.
+Blanca worked pro-bono with the International Women in Mining Association to assess and recommend ways to reduce their environmental impact, and currently involved in the Refresh process of the New York Declaration on Forests, and the assessment of some of the Declaration goals.
 Blanca has a strong interest in tackling the effects of climate change, particularly because of the unequal threats it poses to different groups in society; climate change intersects with issues of race, gender, disability and nationality.
-Blanca works to understand these relationships with the aim of investigating how such unequal impacts can be reduced.
+Blanca seeks to understand these relationships with the aim of investigating how such unequal impacts can be reduced.

-Blanca is a member of the Greenhouse Gas Emissions (GHG) working group, reviewing the requirements of the ResponsibleSteel standard.
-She is also the co-author of chapter 13 “Mining and SDG 13: Taking urgent action to combat climate change and its impacts“ in the “Mining and the SDGs” book.
+Blanca co-authored chapter 13 “Mining and SDG 13: Taking urgent action to combat climate change and its impacts“ in the “Mining and the SDGs” book.

 Prior to joining Levin Sources, Blanca completed research projects on metal recovery from wastewater and training on metal uptake by macroalgae and various bio-adsorbents.
 She holds two degrees at Master level in Environmental Technology and Engineering, and Research in Geology and an undergraduate degree in Biotechnology.

 Blanca works fluently in Spanish, Catalan and English, and has an intermediate level of French.
-She is based in Cambridge.
+She is based in Spain.